 Repeat these steps for each account that you want to copy over.

 Third Party Email Hosting

-Some people use a third party service for hosting.
-If this is the case, then you do not need to move any emails, but you will need to ensure that InMotion’s MX records are set to point to the third party service and that email for that account is set to remote.
+Some people use a third-party service for hosting.
+If this is the case, then you do not need to move any emails, but you will need to ensure that InMotion’s MX records are set to point to the third party service and that the email for that account is set to remote.